-If data is not being transmitted or received, check the following conditions:
+If data is not being transmitted or received for the AXI4-Stream Interfaces, check the following conditions:

 - If transmit s_axi_tx_tready is stuck low following the s_axi_tx_tvalid input being asserted, the core cannot send data. - If the receive s_axi_tx_tvalid is stuck low, the core is not receiving data. - Check that the USER_CLK inputs are connected and toggling. - Check that the AXI4-Stream waveforms are being followed.
 See.
-Figure 3-12. - Check core configuration. - Add appropriate core specific checks.
+Figure 2-8. - · Check core configuration. - Add appropriate core specific checks.